joshbegley/nyt-latest/README.md

 https://nytimes.com/paidpost/princess-cruises/elise-relaxing-at-sea.html

 **Pentagon Is Doubling Fleet of A-10 Attack Planes in Middle East**\
-`The slow-moving A-10 “Warthog” is a close-air support plane that could be used to help U.S. ground forces seize territory near the Strait of Hormuz.`\
+`The slow-moving A-10 “Warthog” is a so-called close-air support plane that could be used to help U.S. ground forces seize territory near the Strait of Hormuz.`\
 https://nytimes.com/2026/04/01/us/politics/attack-planes-iran.html

 **Bears have not given up hope of receiving compensatory picks for Ian Cunningham's move**\